Animal Crossing: New Horizons reveals full list of Zelda and Splatoon amiibo unlocks for new villagers

 As the Nintendo Switch’s long eight-year life span comes to a close, we’re taking the time to rank five of its very best DLC expansions.
 Nintendo released quite a few big DLC packs, which added tons of life and longevity to their respective titles.
 Most of these are fine additions, but some of them distinctly stand out among the rest as incredible additions to their respective base games.

-Animal Crossing New Horizons best-selling physical game
+Animal Crossing: New Horizons is now Japan’s best-selling physical game of all time

 Animal Crossing: New Horizons set another record within the past few days, and it has now become the best-selling physical game of all time in Japan.